ArvindGnanamani/az400/README.md

 # az400
-Repo that holds the solutions created during Cert preparation
+Repo that holds the solutions created during Certification preparation